intel/document-automation/README.md

 ## Run Single-Node DPR Fine-Tuning Pipeline with Docker Compose
 To run the reference fine-tuning pipeline with Docker compose, please follow steps below.
 To customize the fine-tuning pipeline, please refer to the [Customize Fine Tuning Pipeline](#customize-fine-tuning-pipeline) section.</br>

-Our reference `docker-compose.yml` is set up to take default folder directories as shown in the [Getting Started](#step-2-set-up-work-directories-on-nfs-and-local-disk-of-head-node) section.
+Our reference `docker-compose.yml` is set up to take default folder directories as shown in the [Get Started](#step-2-set-up-work-directories-on-nfs-and-local-disk-of-head-node) section.
 If you want to set up your directories in a different way, you can export environment varibles listed in the table below, before you run docker compose commands.
 | Environment Variable Name | Default Value | Description |
 | --- | --- | --- |
 | DATASET | `$PWD/../../dureader_vis_docvqa` | Path to Dureader-vis VQA Dataset |